 Scaling of interconnects exacerbates the already challenging reliability of on-chip networks.
 As process technology scales, the integration of billions of transistors comes with an increased likelihood of failures.
-Smaller dimension circuits are getting more sensitive to a particle strike, increasing the probability that the charge due to a high-energy particle flips the value in a cell [8].
+Smaller dimension circuits are getting more sensitive to a particle strike, increasing the probability that the charge due to a high-energy particle flips the value in a cell [7].
 With technology trends in device scaling, high clock frequencies, and supply voltage decreases, fault rates are increasing, which makes a reliable design a real challenge.
 Transient and Permanent errors are two main kinds of errors which generally occur in an NoC.
-The most common transient error recovery technique is the retransmission mechanism following error detection techniques like coding [9].
-Many recently developed solutions focus on methods keeping the system working in spite the fact that some parts of the system are shut down [10].
-Permanent faults in NoCs due to fabrication challenges in sub-65 nm CMOS technologies and due to wear-out underscore the need for fault-tolerant design [11].
+The most common transient error recovery technique is the retransmission mechanism following error detection techniques like coding [8].
+Many recently developed solutions focus on methods keeping the system working in spite the fact that some parts of the system are shut down [9].
+Permanent faults in NoCs due to fabrication challenges in sub-65 nm CMOS technologies and due to wearout underscore the need for fault-tolerant design [10].
 Fault-tolerant routing algorithms are recently investigated to bypass the failed hardware.
-The inherent redundancy in NoCs due to multiple paths between packet sources and sinks can greatly improve communication fault resiliency [11].
-Fault-tolerant routing algorithms should be able to find a path from source to destination in presence of the faults in NoC with a certain degree of tolerance [12].
+The inherent redundancy in NoCs due to multiple paths between packet sources and sinks can greatly improve communication fault resiliency [10].
+Fault-tolerant routing algorithms should be able to find a path from source to destination in presence of the faults in NoC with a certain degree of tolerance [11].
 Many algorithms in this area have been proposed which follow their own optimization aims.
-To name just a few, in [11], the authors propose a novel low-overhead neighbor aware, turn model based fault-tolerant routing scheme (NARCO) for NoCs which combines threshold-based replication in network interfaces, a parameterizable regionbased neighbor awareness in routers, and the odd-even and inverted odd-even turn models.
-[13] presents the scalable and fault-tolerant distributed routing (SFDR) mechanism.
-It supports three routing modes including corner-chains routing, boundary-chains routing and fault-ring routing.
-Inspired by divide-and-conquer concept, system is partitioned into nine regions.
-Each region promises faulttolerance of one's own when packets bounded into its area to guarantee total fault tolerance.
-The main problem with the fault-tolerant routings is that if a router fails, considering mesh architecture, recovery cannot be accomplished only by rerouting.
-In addition, hardware redundancy is inevitable in order to repair the lost connection to the network of the core directly connected to the failed router.
-A fault-tolerant mesh-based NoC architecture with the ability of recovering from single permanent failure is presented in [14].
-This method adds a redundant link between each core and one of its neighboring routers, resulting in significant improvement in reliability while has little impact on performance.
-In this architecture, only one spare router should be selected among all possible alternative ones.
-This has an influential effect on overall performance in terms of the average response time and reliability of the system.
-Regarding to this work, in [15] a new fast and optimum algorithm based on performance measurement and extra communication cost is proposed to find the best configuration that also results in a more reliable system.
-It also shows that mapping algorithm has a great impact on mentioned parameters.
-Following this concept, in this paper, a hardware and performance-aware design for the fault-tolerant NoC architecture is presented which takes in to account the specific application mapped onto mesh topology.
+To name just a few, in [10], the authors propose a novel low-overhead neighbor aware, turn model based fault-tolerant routing scheme (NARCO) for NoCs which combines threshold-based replication in network interfaces, a parameterizable regionbased neighbor awareness in routers, and the odd-even and inverted odd-even turn models.
+[12] presents the scalable and fault-tolerant distributed routing (SFDR) mechanism.
+It

-1CE Department, Arak Branch of Azad University, Arak, Iran (karimi.fathollah@gmail.com).
+&lt;sup>1 Islamic AZAD University, Arak Branch, Arak, Iran (karimi.fathollah@gmail.com).